 Duration gap analysis offers several advantages:

-- Holistic risk assessment: Helps lenders assess default risk in loan portfolios by considering both timing and amount of cash flows.
+- Holistic risk assessment: Helps lenders assess default risk in loan portfolios by considering both the timing and the amount of cash flows.

 - Better financial gains: Maturity management can reduce risk exposure, improving overall financial health.